siglun/when-to-dumb-down/experience.md

 The fact that each substructure in the nested Solr document must follow the same schema is an annoying feature.
 It isn't important, but persons, subjects and whatever all have the same content model (in the sense of an XML DTD or Schema), makes the setup much less attractive.

 Finally, it is my experience that it easier to accommodate multiple metadata models and standards in the same index with dumb-down at indexing.
 In our case we opted for transforming our MODS records to the schema.org ontology for the detailed presentation.
-Hence, retrieval will be from a separate datastore.
+Hence, retrieval will be from a separate data store.
 The schema.org ontology is rich enough for our landing pages and detailed result sets.
 It provides an extra bonus, we hope, in that Google would actually be able to index our collection.

 The only advantage I can see with at search time dumb-down is that we would have only a single model in our search application.